Wattsy2020/repost-detector/README.md

 * setup.py - uses post_recorder to create the archive of reddit posts

 ## To do
-* Fix the bot recognising templates with unique titles as reposts
 * Write documentation, add docstrings to methods etc...
 * Write a better reply message
 * Make it easier to install the bot